How to Write a Book That's Based on a True Story

 In reality, there were at least nine “untouchables,” not four.
 What about those other five guys?
 To tell the story well, the screenwriter rolled all of them together to form four character “types” that made for an entertaining story.

 Is the movie “true?”
-Yes and no. But either way, it’s an entertaining film that captures the essence of who the Untouchables were without being a slave to the line and letter of historical fact.
+Yes and no. But either way, it’s an entertaining film that captures the essence of who the Untouchables were without being dependent on the line and letter of historical fact.

 Your adaptation must do the same.
 Figure out who is absolutely essential to the story you are telling, and make bold choices.
 It’ll keep your writing focused and lessen the burden of “getting it right” history-wise, when you should be focusing on getting it right story-wise.